join us for a season that fosters real conversations about issues that matter.

 While trying to navigate the currents of the Pacific, a woman of Arab descent and her nephew, who has enlisted in the military, dip into the treacherous waters of identity, family, and allegiance.
 Structurally adventurous and playful, We Swim, We Talk, We Go to War takes the form of a literal conversation on stage, and expands into a nuanced dialogue about what it means to be American, Arab, and Arab-American at our current moment in time.
-This world premiere marks the fourth play by Mona Mansour to receive a production at Golden Thread, following Urge For Going, and two short plays (The House and Kamal’s Letter) co-written with Tala Manassah.
+Lebanese-American writer Mona Mansour returns to Golden Thread for her fourth and most ambitious production to date.

 “What distinguishes Mansour’s work is its compassion for the thorny nature of family, identity, and politics.” —American Theatre Magazine